aviaryan/awesome-no-login-web-apps/README.md

 > Work in progress, please [contribute](CONTRIBUTING.md).

+##### Why this?

+To save the world from creating user accounts and installing softwares for every damn thing

 ##### Important

 The web apps linked in this list provide most of their core features without login.